mthurber82/readme_generator/README.md

 ## Description

-a simple node generated readme using inquirer
+With this application, you can generate a simple node generated readme using inquirer for any program created

 ## Table of Contents